JuliaRegistries/TagBot/README.md

 Afterwards, releases for all of your packages registered with [Registrator] will be handled automatically.
 TagBot does not handle manual registrations.

-### Usage:
+### Usage

- 1. Install Tagbot and enable it for your package (if not already done before)
+ 1. Install TagBot and enable it for your package if not already done.
- 2. Make a package release using [Registrator]
+ 2. Make a package release using [Registrator].
- 3. TagBot will automatically tag a GitHub release, that matches the package release you just made.
+ 3. TagBot will automatically tag a GitHub release that matches the package release you just made.

 For more information on what TagBot is and isn't, please see the [announcement].